Soccer Players: Lift with Your Legs!

 What's lost on many soccer players though, who think they don't need to do leg workouts, is how these exercises help prevent a lot of injuries.
 So you don't need to over work your legs, since you're doing a lot of sprinting, jumping and cutting on the field, which builds leg strength, but additional weight training is smart since it will help reduce injuries related to the knee.

 Listed below are exercises that all soccer players should focus on.
-So let’s get started, shall we?
+And the best soccer leg workout you'll find online.
+So let’s get started, shall we:

 Squats – Start doing these on a support frame, say a Smith Squat, for example.
 This will keep your back straight and will familiarize you with the motions of the exercise.
 To get started, place the barbell behind your neck, on top of your shoulders.
 Then, descend until your thighs are parallel to the floor.
 Return to a standing position and repeat.
 Keep your back straight!

 Emphasis: gluts predominantly, but also works the forefoot and heel by virtue of the weight’s pressure.